he Dakota Feeder Calf Show provided cattle producers with an understanding of cattle

-Results from the calves selected for the pen-of-three competition are listed in Table 1.
-Overall, the pen-of-three calves averaged 385.8 days of age and averaged 1236.6 pounds per head at harvest.
-Overall pen-of -three average daily gain was 3.42 lbs while weight per day of age was 3.21 lbs.
-Overall pen-of-three marbling score was 403.5 or 3.5 percent into low choice/small marbling.
-Retail product value averaged $1276.63 per head.
-Retail product value divided by weight per day of age averaged $3.31.
+Overall, the pen-of-three calves averaged 397.4 days of age and averaged 1261.5 lbs per head at harvest.
+Overall pen-of-three average daily gain was 3.40 lbs while weight per day of age was 3.19 lbs.
+Overall pen-of-three marbling score was 415.8 or 15.8% into low choice/small marbling.
+Retail product value averaged $1545.62 per head.
+Retail product value divided by weight per day of age averaged $3.90.

-The highest combined index score per pen-of-three was 3.510.
-The highest overall scoring pen did not place first in weight per day of age, average daily gain or percent retail product value divided by weight per day of age and profit, but did rank first for marbling score Correlation between index score total and profit was high (r = 0.8293).
-Correlation between marbling score and profit was 0.6622.
+The highest combined index score per pen-of-three was 3.57.
+While the highest overall scoring pen did not place first in average daily gain, weight per day of age, marbling score, or percent retail product value divided by weight per day of age and profit, the pen did rank first for harvest weight 1367.5 lbs.

-Profit or loss was calculated using initial calf price as price per pound, $ = 98.68387 – (0.02565 * initial calf weight).
+Profit or loss was calculated using initial calf price as price per pound, $ = 147.6253 – (0.05781 * initial calf weight).
 Profit or loss accounted for initial calf price, feed, yardage, veterinary, freight, brand inspection, beef check off, ultrasound and carcass data collection costs.
 Interest costs on cattle or feeding expenses were not included in calculating profit or loss.
-Final carcass value was assessed using actual grid pricing for the group.
+Final carcass value was assessed using the actual grid pricing for the harvest group.

-Overall, cattle feeding provided a $112.27 profit before interest.
-However, the top profit pen-of-three calves with superior genetics returned $205.05 per head while a lesser pen of three calves returned a $40.03 per head.
+Overall, cattle feeding provided a $112.27 profit before interest was included.
+However, the top profit pen-of-three calves returned $279.69 per head while the bottom pen-of-three calves returned -$267.10 due to death loss.

 performance is also important for increased weight gain and heavier carcass